-Eligible students typically have maintained a GPA of 92 or above in high school and have a combined score of 1180 or higher (Math and Critical Reading) on the SAT or an ACT composite score of 24 or higher.
+Eligible students typically have maintained a GPA of 92 or above in high school and have a combined score of 1180 or higher (math and evidence-based reading and writing) on the SAT or an ACT composite score of 24 or higher.
 Students must apply for admission prior to January 15 to be considered for the Honors Program.

 Note: The Honors Program scholarship may be added to the Trustees' and Presidential Scholarships, and may also be combined with any need-based aid offered by Fisher.
 It may not be combined with other unique scholarships – such as the Service, First Generation, or Science Scholars Awards.
 Students are encouraged to apply to all scholarship programs at the College to increase their chance of receiving an award.